keylime/enhancements/7_multi-tenancy.md

 There will also be new tables introduced to the verifiers database

- `users`: a table store user information
+ * `users`: a table store user information
- `groups`: a table to store group information
+ * `groups`: a table to store group information
- `roles`: a table to store role information
+ * `roles`: a table to store role information

 Declarative mappings will be made from `agent_id` in the `verifiermain` table to a new `groups` table.
-This will allow isolation of agent viewing rights to only users within the same group.
+This will allow isolation of agent command rights to only users within the same group.

 Declarative mappings will also be made from `users` to `groups` and `roles`